NapthaAI/docs/docs/NapthaNodes/1-custom.md

 - [Message Broker and Workers](https://github.com/NapthaAI/node/blob/main/node/worker): The Naptha Node uses asynchronous processing and message queues (RabbitMQ) to pass messages between modules.
 Modules are executed using either Poetry or Docker.

-- (Optional) [Local Hub](https://github.com/NapthaAI/node/blob/main/node/storage/hub): The Naptha Node can run a local Hub, which is a registry for modules (agents, tools, agent orchestrators, environments, and personas) and nodes by setting `LOCAL_HUB=true` in the Config.
+- (Optional) [Local Hub](https://github.com/NapthaAI/node/blob/main/node/storage/hub): The Naptha Node can run a local Hub, which is a registry for modules (agents, tools, agent orchestrators, environments, and personas) and nodes by setting `LOCAL_HUB=true` in the .env file.
 This is useful for testing locally before publishing to the main Naptha Hub.
 For the Hub DB, we use SurrealDB.

 ## Configuring the Node Services